Mokkatrukki/crunchyroll-helper/README.md

-// README.md
 # Crunchyroll Helper

-A Chrome extension that enhances your Crunchyroll experience by displaying anime ratings and providing sorting functionality.
+A Chrome extension that enhances your Crunchyroll experience by displaying anime ratings and providing automatic sorting functionality.

 ## Features
 - Shows rating scores next to anime titles across all Crunchyroll pages
 - Automatically sorts anime by rating (highest to lowest) in each section
+- Works on multiple page layouts:
+  - Homepage
+  - Browse pages
+  - Simulcast/seasonal pages
 - Configurable settings with easy-to-use toggle switches
-- Works on both homepage and browsing pages
 - Updates dynamically as content loads
 - Clean display of rating numbers (e.g., "One Piece (4.7)")